 Image source: Photospin.com

-You’re probably starting a business because you have a desire to do something you love.
-You probably want to help others, and stand out from the competitors in your space.
+How to forecast sales probably isn't top of mind when you decide to start a business.
+But it should be.
+You may want to start a business doing something you love, or to help other people, or because you want to be your own boss.
 But you want to make money too.
-One of the early and most important questions you might ask is how much will you make out of the gate.
+So, one of the most important things you need to do is create a sales projection.
 After 90 days, six months, and one year, what will your sales look like and how will that translate to profit?

 This isn’t a question to ask because you’re only about the profit.
 The answer has some big implications.
-Your sales projections dictate how much you need before you start the business.
+Your sales forecast dictates how much money you need before you start the business.

 If you need funding of any sort, any potential lender, including family and friends will want to know the upside potential of their investment.
 You can use sales projections to decide a launch date.
 Knowing how much you will make in the short term helps you figure out how much money you need to save prior to your launch.